Bobby Vinton: 1950s

 According to his autobiography, Bobby was inspired to record his music by the Elvis Presley movie Jailhouse Rock.
 He formed his own record label, Bobby Records, in October 1958.
 His first release was "Twilight Time", backed with "Hallelujah".
 Bobby sang on the B-side of the 45 rpm release, making this his first commercially released vocal recording.
 This record did not chart.
 In March 1959, Bobby recorded for the Melody label out of Philadelphia, listed as "Bobby Vinton and his Orchestra" for the first time.
 His release of "Harlem Nocturne", backed with "Always in My Heart" with a vocal by Bobby, attracted attention in Pennsylvania.
-His 'young man with a big band' style was established here, and "Always In My Heart" would be a song he would return to.
+His 'young man with a big band' style was established here, and "Always In My Heart" was a song he returned to.
 In August 1959, Bobby moved to another larger record company, Alpine Records.
 He released two self-written singles for Alpine, the first being "You'll Never Forget" backed by "First Impression".
 The second Alpine release was "A Freshman and a Sophomore", backed with the self-written "The Sheik"; this was released in February 1960.
 Both Alpine releases garnered Billboard magazine mentions.